overviewer/Minecraft-Overviewer/README.rst

 ====================
 Minecraft Overviewer
 ====================
-By Andrew Brown and contributors
+By Andrew Brown and contributors (see CONTRIBUTORS.rst).

 http://github.com/brownan/Minecraft-Overviewer